madhavmehndiratta/blog/_posts/2020-06-11-muzzybox-1-vulnhub-walkthrough.md

 Nmap done: 1 IP address (1 host up) scanned in 7.86 seconds
 ```

-We have http server running on 3 ports.
+We have http server running on 3 different ports.
 I decided to look at the port 80 first.
 The index.txt at port 80 shows all the challenges we have to solve in this machine.

 <center><br>
 <img src="/assets/img/uploads/muzzybox/index.png">